The 5+ million people who work in HR in the HR HR processes are hard and complex.

 After only three months of the hospital staff using checklists for each procedure, a dramatic change happened.

+“Within the first three months of the project, the infection rate in Michigan’s I.C.U.s decreased by sixty-six percent.
+The typical I.C.U. — including the ones at Sinai-Grace Hospital — cut its quarterly infection rate to zero.
+Michigan’s infection rates fell so low that its average I.C.U. outperformed ninety percent of I.C.U.s nationwide.
 In the Keystone Initiative’s first eighteen months, the hospitals saved an estimated $175,000,000 in costs and more than 1,500 lives.
 The successes have been sustained for almost four years — all because of a stupid little checklist.” – Atul Gawande, The Checklist Manifesto: How to Get Things Right

-Although those impressive figures may have caught your eye, this may be the point where you’re thinking “But I’m not a doctor – I’m an HR manager!”
+Although those impressive figures may have caught your eye, this may be the point where you’re thinking, “But I’m not a doctor – I’m an HR manager!”

 After all, you’re a part of your organization’s human resources department.

 You’re making sure people are mentally, emotionally, and socially content while at work, and that the human-side of the business is running smoothly.

 No matter if you’re hiring new employees, resolving conflict between current employees, or facilitating performance reviews, every single action your department takes impacts somebody else.

 So when we said, “people who work in HR have their work cut out for them,” at the beginning of this post, we meant it.
 A lack of oversight and the risk of human error can severely impact your organization both financially and at a human-level.
 Your department needs their HR processes and procedures to be professional, efficient, and effective at all times.

 If you’re thinking “Is this even possible?” – it is.

 It’s 100% possible.